polygraph-python/polygraph/README.md

 # polygraph
-A Python GraphQL library, built on top of Marshmallow
+A Python GraphQL library with a focus on flexibility and extensibility.
+Built on top of the excellent Marshmallow library.